appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 This is  the enabled newsletter opt-in form with a Zapier hook.

-We also integrated [MailMunch][7] and [SumoMe][8] in the theme so you can use it instead  if you prefer by simply adding your mailmunchid or sumomeid.
+We also integrated [MailMunch][7] and [SumoMe][8] in the theme so you can use it in your static website  instead  if you prefer by simply adding your mailmunchid or sumomeid.

 That’s it!
 Give [fast, secure blogging][9] a try and you will never go back to WordPress, Joomla or Drupal.
 We support you both in Swedish and English.